A Long-extended Party

 Should read: “Response: After Ered Luin Miner is discarded from the top of your deck, put it into play under your control.”

-ALeP’s note: This erratum was added when the card was reprinted in the Dwarves of Durin starter deck as part of a general rewording of the mining effects, to avoid issues about what actually constituted the “top of your deck” in combination with effects like King Under the Mountain [OtD 18/DoD 16] or A Very Good Tale [OHUH 14/DoD 20].
+ALeP’s Note: This erratum was added when the card was reprinted in the Dwarves of Durin starter deck as part of a general rewording of the mining effects, to avoid issues about what actually constituted the “top of your deck” in combination with effects like King Under the Mountain [OtD 18/DoD 16] or A Very Good Tale [OHaUH 14/DoD 20].

 Should read: “Response: After attached character is removed from the quest, exhaust Windfola to commit attached hero that character to the quest.”

-ALeP’s note: This erratum was added when the card was reprinted in The Dream-chaser Hero Expansion and is meant to keep the last phrase in line with the rest of the card, to cover those corner cases where a character this card was attached to is no longer a hero (for example, Prince Imrahil [FotW 5] when there is no hero in the discard pile anymore).
+ALeP’s Note: This erratum was added when the card was reprinted in The Dream-chaser Hero Expansion and is meant to keep the last phrase in line with the rest of the card, to cover those corner cases where a character this card was attached to is no longer a hero (for example, Prince Imrahil [TFotW 5] when there is no hero in the discard pile anymore).

 Should read: “Response: After a card is discarded from the top of your deck, exhaust Dwarf Pipe to place that card on the bottom of your deck.”

-ALeP’s note: This erratum was added when the card was reprinted in the Dwarves of Durin starter deck as part of a general rewording of the mining effects, to avoid issues about what actually constituted the “top of your deck” in combination with effects like King Under the Mountain [OtD 18/DoD 16] or A Very Good Tale [OHUH 14/DoD 20].
+ALeP’s Note: This erratum was added when the card was reprinted in the Dwarves of Durin starter deck as part of a general rewording of the mining effects, to avoid issues about what actually constituted the “top of your deck” in combination with effects like King Under the Mountain [OtD 18/DoD 16] or A Very Good Tale [OHaUH 14/DoD 20].

 Should have the uniqueness symbol before the card name.

-ALeP’s Note: The original printings of the Tactics hero version of Quickbeam lack the uniqueness symbol.
+ALeP’s Note: The original printings of the Tactics hero version of Quickbeam lacked the uniqueness symbol.
 This was fixed in later printings.

 Ered Mithrin Expansion [EM]